jaywcjlove/devtutor/README.md

 <!--idoc:config:
-title: SwiftUI Tutorial is an application designed to assist developers in creating exceptional apps using SwiftUI - -->
+title: DevTutor for SwiftUI is an application designed to assist developers in creating exceptional apps using SwiftUI - -->